 How can I get a debt consolidation loan?

 Are you looking to consolidate existing debt but aren’t sure what loan offers may be available to you?
-Why not check using your free Credibble account.
+Check by signing up for a Credibble account.
+It costs less than £10 a month.

 We’ll show you tailored offers that suit your financial situation, without having an adverse effect on your credit report.